Doing your taxes is stressful enough, but this time of year you also have to be extra vigilant about IRS-impersonation scams.

 There are also scammers who pose as tax pros and specialize in tax return fraud.
 They might claim tax credits that you don’t qualify for to beef up your tax refund and demand a percentage or reroute your tax refund to their bank account.
 Many of these shady preparers are known as “ghost preparers,” because they don’t sign the returns they prepare, which is required by law.

 How to protect yourself: Only work with trusted tax preparers and don’t accept an unsigned tax return.
-The IRS offers for how to find a reputable tax preparer, including a of credentialed pros.
+The IRS offers tips for how to find a reputable tax preparer, including a directory of credentialed pros.

 Natural disasters, or widespread emergencies like COVID-19, offer opportunities for scammers to solicit donations via fake charities.
 Often they’ll use websites or email addresses with similar names to legitimate charities.